HCS Score

 CoinStudy Shariah Board

-Let's start with complete honesty about what Pepe is.
+Let us start with complete honesty about what Pepe is.

-Pepe passes the CoinStudy HCS Sharia red-line screening with no violations.
-But it scores only 54 out of 100 and is classified as Doubtful — meaning the project presents unresolved and serious Sharia compliance concerns that require cautious evaluation.
+PEPE passes the CoinStudy HCS Sharia red-line screening with no violations.
+But it scores only 54 out of 100 and is classified as Doubtful, meaning the project presents unresolved and serious Sharia compliance concerns that require cautious evaluation.

 Pepe is a meme cryptocurrency inspired by internet culture and online communities.
 The project focuses on community engagement, meme-based branding, social media growth, digital token trading, and viral market participation.

-That's the complete description.
+That is the complete description.
 There is nothing else.

 PEPE operates as a tradable cryptocurrency token on Ethereum blockchain infrastructure.
 Users buy, sell, hold, and transfer it through cryptocurrency exchanges and wallets.